mohith2017/MicrosoftAzure_Devengers2019/README.md

 # MicrosoftAzure_Devengers2019
 Repository that contains the ML algorithm that has an accuracy of 78.37 percent

+# Frontend
+This was done in Android for simulation of the model in the form of an App.
+The App's code is present in

 # Deploying
 Folder that contains all other model based modules for uploading to ACI